NatGr/Master_Thesis/NetAdapt/README.md

 This code is based on pytorch (version 1.0.1).
 However, since pytorch does not handle 32bits architectures and that the goal I had in mind when implementing the paper was to do efficient inference on a rasberry-pi, I used tensorflow lite to compute the tables instead (compute_table.py).
-This means that two environments (one with pytorch and scikit learn and one with tensorflow (or one environment with both) are needed to run the project.
+This means that two environments (one with pytorch and scikit learn and one with tensorflow 1.13.1 (or one environment with both) are needed to run the project.
+The tensorflow environment used on the rasberry-pi comes from [this page](https://github.com/PINTO0309/Tensorflow-bin) Initially I cross compiled it myself but I suffered several bugs doing so that the author of the previous repo corrected.

 First, the base network needs to be built,
 ```